Solmar-Labs/MALIBU/USER_MANUAL.md

 ## Introduction

-**MALIBU** is a professional multi-slope low-pass filter plugin designed to bring warmth, character, and precise frequency shaping to your music production.
-Inspired by the golden sunsets and pristine coastlines of Malibu, this plugin combines cutting-edge digital signal processing with an intuitive, visually stunning interface.
+**MALIBU** is a multi-slope low-pass filter plugin designed to bring warmth, character, and precise frequency shaping to your music production.

 ### Key Features
 - **Multi-slope filtering**: Choose from 12dB, 24dB, or 48dB per octave slopes
 - **Real-time frequency response visualization**: See exactly how your filter affects the audio spectrum
-- **Multiple saturation algorithms**: Add harmonic richness with Clean, Warm, or Aggressive saturation
+- **Multiple saturation algorithms**: Add harmonic richness with Clean, Tape, or Tube saturation
-- **Thread-safe design**: Rock-solid stability in professional DAW environments
-- **Beautiful Malibu-inspired interface**: Sunset gradient design with smooth animations

 ---